executablebooks/MyST-NB/docs/use/glue.md

 (glue/crossdoc)=
 ## Pasting from other notebooks

-Certain `glue` roles and directives can be used to paste content from other notebooks.
+Certain `glue` roles and directives can be used to paste content from other notebooks, by specifying the (relative) path to them.

 :::{tip}
 Sometimes you'd like to use variables from notebooks that are not meant to be shown to users.